 Genetic blood testing looks for the human leukocyte antigens HLA-DQ2 and HLA-DQ8.
 People with celiac disease carry one or both genes, making this test useful for those who want to know their risk of developing the disease.
 However, around 25-30 percent of people without celiac disease also have one or both of these genes, so healthcare providers don’t use this test as a diagnostic tool.
 They often recommend it for people who have a parent, sibling, or child with celiac disease to see if they are genetically predisposed to the condition.

 If you prefer to start the testing process at home, you can order a celiac disease screening test kit.
-These tests start by screening for the biomarkers IgA and tTg-IgA.
-People with celiac disease may have lower levels of IgA, and these tests can screen individuals with a deficiency for DGP-IgG, another biomarker.
+These tests start by screening for the presence of the biomarker tTg-IgA.
+Because a small percentage of the population has low levels of IgA, it is tested in tandem with tTg-IgA, to rule out IgA deficiency causing a false negative.
+If IgA levels are in fact low, the sample is then tested for the antibody DGP-IgG, another marker that indicates elevated risk of celiac disease.

 If your blood test and symptoms point to celiac disease, your healthcare provider will likely order an endoscopy or capsule endoscopy to confirm the diagnosis.
 These tests use a small camera to view the small intestine and look for signs of damage.
 If your healthcare provider orders an endoscopy, they may also take a tissue sample to look for damaged villi.